nadeem977/nadeem977/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 🎓 &nbsp; Studying Computer Science
-- 💼 &nbsp; Working as a Frontend Developer
+- 💼 &nbsp; Working as a MERN-stack Developer
 - 🌱 &nbsp; Learning more about node.js mongodb express.